Alienor134/UC2_Fluorescence_microscope/step_by_step.md

 <a> <img src="./IMAGES/spot.jpeg" width="300"></a>
 </p>

+# Objective 2: Illuminate the sample and observe the fluorescent emission.

-10. Start to build the second part of the microscope : put the other part of the fiber on an other 3D bloc.
+10. Start to build the second part of the microscope : put the other end of the fiber on an other 3D bloc.
 (Like in 7.)

 11. Mount a dichroïc filter on a dichroïc holder cube ([UC2 documentation](https://github.com/openUC2/UC2-GIT/tree/master/CAD/ASSEMBLY_CUBE_Dichroic_Beamsplitter)) and place it after the fiber according to the schema :